 - Inspiration.
 A writing mentor is someone you look up to, someone that can inspire you to overcome writer’s block or challenge to expand your creative limits;

 - Improvement.
-Due to their experience in the field, they can provide valid feedback and criticism on your works.
+Due to their experience in the field, they can provide valid feedback and criticism on your works or teach you good writing hooks.
 It is the best way to improve your writing skills and find new ways to approach them;

 - Developing style.
 Writing mentors will help to find your unique voice and style, something that makes you stand out.